On Friday 19th March

 On 25th October 2007, Kevin was loaned out to Tranmere Rovers

-and has been given permission to play for Rovers in the FA Cup
+and was given permission to play for Rovers in the FA Cup first

-first round on 10 November, even though he will become cup-tied.
+round on 10 November, even though he became cup-tied.

 Kevin returned to Cardiff but was released from his contract